 “There’s a difference between working with wood and working wood,” Alvardo said.
 “All the guitar building steps are very tactile, something that you just have to feel.
 You have to get good at paying attention to what the wood wants to do.”

-Join us as we document the building process at Driftwood’s shop in Freeport, Florida and reveal the finished product.
-UPDATED on March 18, 2019
+We documented the building process at Driftwood’s shop in Freeport, Florida and reveal the finished product.

 Driftwood Guitars has received much acclaim including a Garden and Gun Award for one of the best products Made in the South, and the company has created custom instruments for musicians including Mick Fleetwood of Fleetwood Mac and Brian Kelley of Florida Georgia Line to name just a few.
 See more amazing work on their website.